FireFather/ippolit/README.md

 for more info...

+Compile it yourself using the included project files, or check the 'Release' & 'x64/Release' sub-directories for pre-compiled binaries.
-Compile it yourself! and enjoy this fantastic and historic chess engine!
+Enjoy this fantastic and historic chess engine!

 Best Regards-
 Kranium